East Brisbane Toothache emergency

 How We Assess Toothache

-Our first goal is to understand the cause of the pain, relieve discomfort where possible, and explain the right next step clearly.
+Our first goal is to understand the cause of the pain, help reduce discomfort where possible, and explain the right next step clearly.

 1. Symptom history